 “For where two or three come together in my name, there am I with them (NIV).”

 My first exposure to this verse occurred nearly four decades ago.
 I was involved in a ministry to servicemen at the time and every Sunday the leaders of the ministry would gather as a group in our small prayer room to pray for the ministry and for each other.
 There were typically about ten to fifteen of us who gathered for prayer and the head of the ministry, our pastor, would invariably begin our prayer time by quoting this verse from Matthew and then reminding us that we could pray with confidence knowing that Jesus was in our midst.

-Is it about praying in groups?
+Is this about praying in groups?